luxonis/depthai-python/docs/source/tutorials/code_samples.rst

 - :ref:`System information` - Displays device system information (memory/cpu usage, temperature)
 - :ref:`OpenCV support` - Demonstrates how to retrieve an image frame as an OpenCV frame
+- :ref:`Device Queue Event` - Demonstrates how to use device queue events
+- :ref:`Queue add callback` - Demonstrates how to use queue callbacks